wliao008/batbeetle/README.md

 batbeetle
 =========

-a c# client library for redis
+a c# client library for redis, see unittests for usage examples.